 - Filter: HEPA

-The Mila air purifier works pretty much out of the box, and you don’t even have to screw on the legs.
-The only thing to remember is that the filter inside is wrapped in plastic when it arrives, so be sure to open it up and remove the packaging before switching on!
+The Mila air purifier works out of the box, and you don’t have to screw on the legs.
+The only thing to remember is that the filter inside is wrapped in plastic when it arrives, so be sure to open it up and remove the packaging before switching it on!

 Mila Air Purifier: Features

-The Mila is stuffed to the brim with handy features and ways to view your data, and breaks down everything from the types of particles in the air, optimum temperature and humidity levels.
-All of this, so goes the reasoning, contributes to the quality of the air we breathe.
+The Mila is stuffed to the brim with handy features and ways to view your data and breaks down everything from the types of particles in the air to the optimum temperature and humidity levels.
+All of this, so goes the reasoning, contributes to the air quality we breathe.

-It’s refreshing to have so much information available within the app itself, making it feel more like the purifier is actually doing something, which can be a question with any device designed to work away in the background.
+It’s refreshing to have so much information within the app, making it feel more like the purifier is actually doing something, which can be a question with any device designed to work away in the background.

 There are two key ways to use the Mila - manual and automatic.
-Manual is self-explanatory, allowing you to set the fan level to your liking, while automatic offers a lot more customisation.
-While testing, we found that both were useful for different situations, as sometimes auto mode could become quite noisy at just the wrong moment.
-The ability to switch to manual with the app allowed us to sidestep that problem.
+Manual is self-explanatory, allowing you to set the fan level to your liking, while automatic offers much more customization.
+While testing, we found that both were useful for different situations, as auto mode could sometimes become quite noisy at the wrong moment.
+Switching to manual with the app allowed us to sidestep that problem.

-That said, if you just want an air purifier you can plug in and leave to work its magic, then the Mila might not be the best choice.
-It’s strange to criticise something having too many features, but it can sometimes feel like you’re battling the air when you just want to relax at home.
+If you just want an air purifier you can plug in and leave to work its magic, then there are cheaper options than the Mila.
+It’s strange to criticize something with too many features, but it can sometimes feel like you’re battling the air when you just want to relax at home.

 Sleep mode and ‘Bubble Boy’ mode also impact how the fan runs, with the latter designed to override other noise settings to get the air quality down to 0.0 (meaning your air is clean as a whistle) no matter what, so we advise tweaking these until you’re happy.